AdarshRegatti/ProjectNyayLens/README.md

-# ⚖️ NyayLens: Agentic Legal AI Platform
+# ⚖️ Project NyayLens: Agentic Legal AI Platform

 NyayLens is an advanced, production-ready AI legal research platform designed specifically for the complexities of the Indian legal system.
 By moving beyond generic wrapper apps, NyayLens utilizes a **Hybrid RAG architecture**, **two-stage local summarization**, and a **custom FastAPI Agentic Router** to reduce hours of legal research into a few minutes of verifiable, hallucination-free reading.